Saurabhdoshi51/Documentation-Samples-/README.md

 saurabhdoshi51@gmail.com

-***Here's my introduction:***

-Results-driven Technical Writer with 7+ years of experience delivering high-impact documentation for engineering and software products.
-I specialize in simplifying complex technical concepts into clear, structured, and user-focused content that improves product usability and reduces support overhead.
+### ***Here's My Introduction:***
+Technical Writer with 7+ years of experience developing user-focused documentation, including manuals, online help, API documentation, and training materials for engineering and software products.
+Proven track record of reducing support tickets by up to 50% and improving documentation workflow efficiency by 70% using Python and AI tools.
+Skilled in structured authoring and documentation tools such as Oxygen XML, DITA, Git, Repos, and Adobe tools, along with hands-on experience in AI technologies, including ChatGPT, Grok, Claude, and custom AI-driven tools.
+Holds certifications in Generative AI, Technical Writing, and Project Management, with a strong focus on leveraging modern tools and methodologies to deliver high-quality, scalable documentation in dynamic, cross-functional environments.

 ## 💡 Key Achievements: